Click on button above to view MS Watches/Warnings/Special Wx Statements.

 TONIGHT

-Mostly clear in the evening, then becoming mostly cloudy.
-Lows in the lower 50s.
-South winds 5 to 10 mph.
+Sunny in the morning, then becoming partly sunny.
+Highs in the lower 60s.
+Southeast winds 5 to 10 mph.

 SATURDAY